kubevela/kubevela/docs/en/platform-engineers/openapi-v3-json-schema.md

     port do you want customer traffic sent to","title":"port","type":"integer"}},"required":["image","port"],"type":"object"}'
 ```

-Then the platform builder can follow the [OpenAPI v3 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#format)
-to build their own GUI for end users.
+Specifically, this schema is generated based on `parameter` section in capability definition:

+* For CUE based definition: the [`parameter`](../cue/component.md#Write-ComponentDefinition) is a keyword in CUE template.
+* For Helm based definition: the [`parameter`](../helm/component.md#Write-ComponentDefinition) is generated from `values.yaml` in Helm chart.

+## Render Form

-For example, you can render the schema by [form-render](https://github.com/alibaba/form-render) or [React JSON Schema form](https://github.com/rjsf-team/react-jsonschema-form).
+You can render above schema into a form by [form-render](https://github.com/alibaba/form-render) or [React JSON Schema form](https://github.com/rjsf-team/react-jsonschema-form) and integrate with your dashboard easily.

-A web form rendered from the `schema-webservice` can be as below.
+Below is a form rendered with `form-render`:

 ![](../../resources/json-schema-render-example.jpg)

+> Hence, end users of KubeVela do NOT need to learn about definition object to use a capability, they always work with a visualized form or learn the generated schema if they want.

+# What's Next

+It's by design that KubeVela supports multiple ways to define the schematic.
+Hence, we will explain `.schematic` field in detail with following guides.